31st Division (United Kingdom): Oppy Wood

-In 8 April 1917, the division left the Ancre and moved to the Arras sector for the Arras Offensive.
+On 8 April 1917, the division left the Ancre and moved to the Arras sector for the Arras Offensive.
 After a period of training and trench-holding, the division moved into assembly trenches opposite Oppy during the night of 2/3 May, under shellfire.
 The British creeping barrage started at 03.45 and the 92nd and 93rd Brigades set off, in the dark and mist, into severe machine gun fire from Oppy Wood.
 92 Brigade was held up in No man's land and suffered severe casualties.
 2nd Lieutenant Jack Harrison of the 11th East Yorks was awarded a posthumous VC.

 Casualties in the 12th East Yorks had been so severe that it was temporarily reduced to two composite companies attached to the 10th and 11th Battalions respectively.
 A fresh attack on Oppy Wood was arranged for 28 June.
 This time the attack was to be made by the 94th Brigade with the 92nd Brigade in support.
 The attack was made in the evening of 28 June and successfully took the trenches, completing the Capture of Oppy Wood.

 The 31st Division was not committed to the Third Ypres Offensive, which culminated in the dreadful Battle of Passchendaele, possibly because it was not considered to have recovered from its ordeal on the Somme a year before.
 By the beginning of 1918 the BEF was suffering a severe manpower crisis: brigades were reorganised on a three-battalion basis in February, with the surplus men being drafted to bring other units up to strength.
 In the 31st Division, however, this process was even more severe, with the whole of the 94th Brigade disappearing, to be replaced temporarily by the 4th Guards Brigade, and later by a reformed 94th Brigade composed of Yeomanry units recalled from Palestine.